Skip to yearly menu bar Skip to main content

 Fri 13 Dec 4:30 p.m.
 PST — 7:30 p.m.
 PST

-Training on model-generated synthetic data is a promising approach for finetuning LLMs, but it remains unclear when it helps or hurts.
-In this paper, we investigate this for reasoning problems via an empirical study, followed by a theoretical formalization of our observations.
-First, we find that while the typical approach of finetuning a model on synthetic correct or positive problem-solution pairs generated by capable models offers modest performance gains, sampling more correct solutions from the finetuned learner doubles the sample efficiency of synthetic data.
+Abstract: Training on model-generated synthetic data is a promising approach for finetuning LLMs, but it remains unclear when it helps or hurts.
+In this paper, we investigate this question for math reasoning via an empirical study, followed by building a conceptual understanding of our observations.
+First, we find that while the typical approach of finetuning a model on synthetic correct or positive problem-solution pairs generated by capable models offers modest performance gains, sampling more correct solutions from the finetuned learner itself followed by subsequent fine-tuning on this self-generated data doubles the efficiency of the same synthetic problems.
 At the same time, training on model-generated positives can amplify various spurious correlations, resulting in flat or even inverse scaling trends as the amount of data increases.
-Surprisingly, we find that several of these issues can be addressed if we also utilize negative responses, i.e. model-generated responses that are deemed incorrect via final answer checking.
-Crucially, these negatives must be constructed such that the training can appropriately recover the utility or credit of each intermediate step in the negative response.
-With this per-step scheme, we are able to attain consistent gains over only positive data, attaining performance similar to amplifying the amount of synthetic data by 8x.
-We show that training on per-step negatives can help to unlearn spurious correlations in the positive data, and is equivalent to advantage-weighted reinforcement learning (RL), implying that it inherits benefits of RL over imitating positive data alone.
+Surprisingly, we find that several of these issues can be addressed if we also utilize negative responses, i.e., model-generated responses that are deemed incorrect by a final answer verifier.
+Crucially, these negatives must be constructed such that the training can appropriately recover the utility or advantage of each intermediate step in the negative response.
+With this per-step scheme, we are able to attain consistent gains over only positive data, attaining performance similar to amplifying the amount of synthetic data by $\mathbf{8 \times}$.
+We show that training on per-step negatives can help to unlearn spurious correlations in the positive data, and is equivalent to advantage-weighted reinforcement learning (RL), implying that it inherits robustness benefits of RL over imitating positive data alone.

 Live content is unavailable.
 Log in and register to view live content